rdadolf/thriftbench/Building_Thrift.md

 ## Notes on Building Thrift

-Thrift assumes that you have root access when building from source.
+Most of the Thrift documentation assumes that you have root access and can install packages directly with, say, `yum`.
+Instead, if you want to install locally, source is the best bet.
+Here's how.

 ### Install Boost